The aim of brand purpose is to change the world for the better (most of the time).

 We know consumers want more than a transactional relationship with the brands they buy from and interact with.

-Chart showing what buyers expect from luxury brands?
+Chart showing what luxury buyers want from brands

 With the right purpose, consumers will not only engage with your brand, they’re more likely to spread the word.
 Personal recommendations remain one of the most powerful awareness drivers.